 You can do this in a variety of ways, but I recommend looking using Credible, a student loan refinancing marketplace where you can receive offers from multiple lenders after filling out one short form.
 Plus, College Investor readers can get a $200 bonus when they refinance with Credible!

 Try it out: Credible.
 It’s free and you can get an estimate of how much you can save by refinancing in less than two minutes.
 Don't believe me?
 Just fill out this form and see for yourself:

 Getting Help With Your Nelnet Student Loans

 Before you go on thinking that Nelnet is a scam and you have no recourse, make sure that you take the steps below.

-Contact NelNet student loan servicing (they make it confusing, so make sure you send stuff/call the right location):
+Contact Nelnet student loan servicing (they make it confusing, so make sure you send stuff to — or call — the right location):

 - Phone: 888.486.4722